 You can navigate directly from a function call to the function's definition.

 In the Editor, in an action or in a function library, click in the step containing the relevant function.

 Perform one of the following:

 Select Search > Go to > Definition.

 Right-click the step and select Go to Definition from the context menu.

-UFT activates the relevant document (if the function definition is located in a function library) and positions the cursor at the beginning of the function definition.
+UFT One activates the relevant document (if the function definition is located in another function library) and positions the cursor at the beginning of the function definition.

 If you do not want your function to remain registered until the end of the run session, add an UnregisterUserFunc statement in your test or function library.